seanreed1111/sql-recipes/recipes.md

 You want to produce a summary for each of several categories, but some of them are not represented in the data to be summarized.
 Consequently, the summary has missing categories.

 Solution
-Create a reference table that lists each category and produce the summary based on a LEFT JOIN between the list and the table containing your data.
+Create a reference table that lists each category and produce the summary based on a LEFT JOIN BETWEEN the list and the table containing your data.
 Then every category in the reference table will appear in the result, even those not present in the data to be summarized.

 Discussion
 When you run a summary query, normally it produces entries only for the values that are actually present in the data.
 Let’s say you want to produce a time-of-day summary for the rows in the mail table.
 That table looks like this: